St. Vincent de Paul Church (Manhattan): Later years and closure

 The Fathers of Mercy withdrew from the parish in 1960, transferring administration to the Archdiocese of New York.
-The parish has maintained a weekly Mass in French since its founding, serving an array of immigrants to the city from various French-speaking countries of the world, representing some 65 nations.
+The parish maintained a weekly Mass in French since its founding, serving an array of immigrants to the city from various French-speaking countries of the world, representing some 65 nations.
 Since the late 20th century, most of these immigrants have been from Western African nations.

-In 2007, however, the Archdiocese of New York began to express an interest in closing the parish.

 In 2006, preservationists and others who wished to preserve the church applied for landmark status for the church, seeking to protect it from redevelopment.
 The group organized as a nonprofit group, Save St. Vincent de Paul.
-The effort received the support of President Nicolas Sarkozy of France wrote directly to both Cardinal Timothy M. Dolan, the Archbishop of New York and to Michael Bloomberg, the mayor of New York City, to express the French's government's interest in preserving the church.
+In 2007, however, the Archdiocese of New York began to express an interest in closing the parish.
+The effort to save the parish received the support of President Nicolas Sarkozy of France, who wrote directly to both Cardinal Timothy M. Dolan, the Archbishop of New York, and to Michael Bloomberg, the mayor of New York City, to express the French's government's interest in preserving the church.
 Assemblyman Richard N. Gottfried, publicly supported the application.

 However, by 2012 the New York City Landmarks Preservation Commission determined that the application did not merit a formal public hearing, with a spokeswoman saying: "Our decision not to recommend its designation to the full commission was based on a careful review of the building's architectural and historical qualities.
 We found that the existing facade, a neo-Classical facade that replaced the original Romanesque Revival facade in 1939, was designed by a little-known architect and lacked architectural distinction."

 In August 2011, stormwater from Tropical Storm Irene breached the church's roof; because of the planned closure, the Archdiocese of New York did not repair the damage to the church, prompting a renewed preservationist push.

 The church closed in 2013, although former parishioners, many Francophone, retain an attachment to the church building.
 Parishioners unsuccessfully challenged the Archdiocese of New York's decision to close the church through the Catholic Church's canon law system.
 In January 2016, the Apostolic Signatura in Rome, the highest Vatican court, issued its final decision declining to consider the parishioners' appeal.

 The church sustained damage in a bombing on 23rd Street in September 2016; "its center rose-shaped, stained-glass window was blown out and two other stained-glass panels were damaged" in the explosion.
 The property was subsequently sold.

 Notable events

-St. Vincent de Paul Parish has served as a center of French culture since its founding.
+St. Vincent de Paul Parish served as a center of French culture from its founding.
 In addition to providing social services to immigrants from both Europe and Africa, it has been a notable cultural center for the French-speaking.
 Examples are: